apache/nuttx/Documentation/introduction/detailed_support.rst

    Zilogic System's ARM development Kit, ZKIT-ARM-1769.
 This board is based on the NXP LPC1769.
 The initial release was included NuttX-6.26.
-The Nuttx Buildroot toolchain is used by default.
+The NuttX Buildroot toolchain is used by default.
 Verifed configurations include the "Hello, World!" example application and a THTTPD demonstration.
 Refer to the NuttX board `README <https://github.com/apache/incubator-nuttx/blob/master/boards/arm/lpc17xx_40xx/zkit-arm-1769/README.txt>`__